 - Rich and comforting – Even with just a small amount of cream, this pasta is rich and is such a cosy dinner.

 This creamy chicken pasta dish will be a hit with your family and, with loads of spinach, it’s one you can feel good about feeding your family and perfect for busy weeknights.
+Try serving it with a side of this pesto garlic bread.

 Ingredients you’ll need